 Given our unique business profile, history, and market competitors, the Compensation Committee believes that the competitive market for executive talent includes primarily medical device and equipment companies and, to a lesser extent, the broader healthcare sector.
 Accordingly, it develops a compensation peer group to contain a carefully selected cross-section of such public companies with revenues and market capitalizations that are similar to ours, using factors described below.
 The Compensation Committee considers the compensation practices of these peer group companies as one factor in its compensation deliberations.
-This peer group data is supplemented with executive compensation survey data representing both public and private technology companies that are of similar size, as well as market trends and best practices in executive compensation, and the judgment of the Compensation Committee members.
+This peer group data is supplemented with executive compensation survey data representing public medical device, technology, and life sciences companies that are of similar size to SI-BONE, as well as market trends and best practices in executive compensation and the judgment of the Compensation Committee members.
+Other important factors taken into consideration when determining executive pay levels include employee knowledge, skills and experience; individual performance; scope of responsibilities; and any retention concerns.

-Compensation Peer Group
+2022 Compensation Peer Group